Analysis of Color Image Difference on the Monitor vs. Printer in a Color Managed Workflow (CMW)

 How to Cite:

-Dharavath, H. N., (2007) “Analysis of Color Image Difference on the Monitor vs. Printer in a Color Managed Workflow (CMW)”, The Journal of Technology, Management, and Applied Engineering 23(4).
+Dharavath, H. N., (2007) “Analysis of Color Image Difference on the Monitor vs. Printer in a Color Managed Workflow (CMW)”, Journal of Industrial Technology 23(4).